rimsharizv/Networked-Connect-Four/README.md

       Win/tie screen with options to play again or exit the program.

 ## Copyright and Plagiarism Notice
-All content in this repository, including code, documentation, and other materials, is the property of Rimsha Rizvi & Gianpaolo Lombardi and is protected by copyright laws.
-This work is submitted for CS 342 Project 3 at the University of Illinois at Chicago.
-Plagiarism is a serious offense and is strictly prohibited.
-You may not use, copy, or submit this work as your own.
-Any instances of plagiarism or unauthorized use will be reported to the relevant academic or professional authorities.
-If you would like to use this work for educational or other non-commercial purposes, please contact the author for permission.
+All content in this repository belongs to the author.
+If you would like to use this work for educational or other non-commercial purposes, don't hesitate to get in touch with the author for permission.